Mathieu-R/preact-starter/README.md

 This boilerplate for **webpack 3** is designed to work with _preact_.
 However, you can modify this boilerplate as you want _(e.g. to use it with Vue )_
+> If you want to have an example of webpack with vue and ssr, check my demo : https://github.com/Mathieu-R/vue-ssr-demo

 ## Javascript :

-All the javascript files _(.js, .jsx)_ are transpiled with babel and use sourcemaps for a better and easier debugging _(what you see in the devtools is the original file and not the transpiled one)_
+All the **javascript** files are transpiled with babel and use sourcemaps (in developpment) for a better and easier debugging _(what you see in the devtools is the original file and not the transpiled one)_

 In case you want more informations about **devtools** : https://webpack.js.org/configuration/devtool/